ZGreening/ProductionLine/README.md

 is to create a flexible structure that could be used in any production line.
 This structure would then allow easy modification to handle different products.

-As of this point (September 28, 2018) the interfaces Item and MultimediaControl, the abstract class Product, and the enumerator ItemType have been created, documented, and added to the project.
+As of this point (September 28, 2018) the interfaces "Item" and "MultimediaControl", the abstract class "Product", and the enumerator "ItemType" have been created, documented, and added to the project.
+These will serve as a modular base for continuing work on the project and as well as keeping the flexibility that is a requirement for this project.